HOUSTON AMPUTATION ATTORNEY

 Victims of traumatic amputation injuries may also qualify for benefits under the National Limb Loss Information Center.
 The Center offers programs, services, and publications intended to improve patient care, raise awareness and understanding about limb loss, and enhance the patient’s overall quality of life.

-Why Do You Need an Amputation Lawyer?
+Why Do You Need a Houston Amputation Lawyer?

 You’re entitled to compensation as well as medical care and treatment that is required after any catastrophic injury.
 This is especially true for victims of accidental and traumatic amputations.
 Unfortunately, insurance companies are often more interested in protecting their profits than compensating amputees with hefty settlements.